temporalio/documentation/docs/cloud/how-to-get-started-with-temporal_cloud.md

    - Name and email address of billing contact
    - Credit card information, including billing address if not the same as the company address
    - Optional
-     - Preferred Temporal Cloud domain
+     - Preferred Temporal Cloud domain (subject to availability)
      - Industry category

 1. Create a Zendesk ticket to request a new account.